RMS Columba

+RMS Columba was a Clyde paddle steamer, MacBrayne's flagship from 1879 to 1935.
+She ran the first leg of "The Royal Route" to Ardrishaig for fifty eight summers.

 History

 Columba was built by J & G Thomson of Clydebank, for David Hutcheson & Co. (later David MacBrayne Ltd).
 Commissioned for the first stage of the "Royal Route" to Loch Fyne, she was the flagship of the MacBrayne fleet from 1879 to 1935 and is often considered the finest Clyde steamer of all time.
 She brought new elegance and comfort to Scottish travel, and typified the mid-Victorian tourist steamer at its best.

 Columba and her sister ship were well maintained and kept their lustre to the end.
 Both were retired and broken up side by side at shipbreakers, Arnott & Young at Dalmuir in March 1936.